bitmovin/bitmovin-player-react/README.md

 # Getting started

 - 1. `npm i bitmovin-player-react bitmovin-player bitmovin-player-ui --save`
-- 2. Add `import "bitmovin-player-ui/dist/css/bitmovinplayer-ui.css";` to your entrypoint file
+- 2. Add `import "bitmovin-player-ui/dist/css/bitmovinplayer-ui.css";` to your entry point file
-- 3. Use the player in your React component:
+- 3. Use the player in your React components:

 ```tsx
 import { PlayerConfig, SourceConfig } from "bitmovin-player";